P.E at Green End

 Gymnastics supports children to develop discipline, balance, core strength and creativity through both floor work and using the apparatus safely.
 All gymnastics lessons will be inclusive and accessible to all, encouraging all children to be active and healthy throughout their lives.

 PE is considered one of the most important parts of children’s learning from EYFS to Year 6.
 We prioritise PE as we know how important exercise is to prepare children for their future life.
 Each year group devotes at least 2 hours each week to physical development encompassing games, gymnastics, dance and developing fitness.
+PE and sport is given the time and status across the Trust to set each and every child on the path to understanding and striving to live a healthy lifestyle.

 Your Personal Best 'YPB'